 A study confirms this: Horses not only recognize themselves in the mirror, but can even use the information in their reflection to recognize stains or marks for cleaning.

 Eleven horses out of a group of 14 tested tried to rub the colored markings off their cheeks after discovering them in the mirror.

-This would make them the only animals, other than primates, capable of self-recognition in the mirror, he says Paolo Baragli of the University of Pisa.
+This would make them the only animals, other than primates, capable of self-recognition in the mirror, he says Paul Baragli of the University of Pisa.